aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Function `index_of`

 Return the index of the first occurrence of an element in v that is equal to e.
-Returns (true, index) if such an element was found, and (false, 0) otherwise.
-Disclaimer: This function is costly.
+Returns (true, index) if such an<br/> element was found, and (false, 0) otherwise.<br/> Disclaimer: This function is costly.
 Use it at your own discretion.

 <pre><code>public fun index_of&lt;T&gt;(v: &amp;big_vector::BigVector&lt;T&gt;, val: &amp;T): (bool, u64)<br/></code></pre>